What if you saw your best friend take a serious blow to the head?

 The bottom line is this: we all experience head injuries at some point in our lives, whether as kids playing football in the yard or as adults slipping on an icy sidewalk.
 Not all will result in permanent brain injury.

 But how can you really be sure what’s to come down the line?
 It’s always better to play it safe.
 Get to a doctor immediately following a bump or blow to the head.
 Get checked out.
-Even if you’re deemed OK, isn’t it better to hear you’re just fine than wait and regret that decision hours or weeks later when it turns out you’re not?
+Even if you’re deemed OK, isn’t it better to hear you’re just fine than wait and regret those decision hours or weeks later when it turns out you’re not?

 And contact Kuzyk Law at 661-945-6969 as soon as you can.
 Our qualified brain injury attorneys can take over from there and guide you in the right direction.